STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 ### Step 6: Publish your report

-Since we are pushing coursework to GitHub anyway, I focus on how that delivers decent web publishing for "free."

-Markdown documents get special treatment on GitHub: when you visit one in a web browser, instead of seeing the raw Markdown, by default you see a preview of how it will look when rendered to proper HTML.
-This is why, in Step 3, we alter the YAML to request retention of the intermediate Markdown file.
-If there are R chunks that make figures, `keep_md: true` will also cause those figure files to be left behind in a sensibly named sub-directory.
-If you commit and push `foo.md` and everything inside `foo_files`, then anyone with permission to view your GitHub repo can see a decent-looking version of your report.
+If you've been making HTML, you can put that up on the web somewhere, email to your collaborator, whatever.

+No matter what, technically you can publish this report merely by pushing a rendered version to GitHub.
+However, certain practices make this effort at publishing more satisfying for your audience.

+Here are two behaviors I find very frustrating:

+  * "Here is my code.
+Behold."
+This is when someone only pushes their source, i.e. R Markdown or R code AND they want other people to look at their "product".
+The implicit assumption is that target audience will download code and run it.
+Sometimes the potential payoff simply does not justify this effort.
+Communication fail.
+  * "Here is my HTML.
+Behold."
+This is when someone doesn't bother to edit the default output format and accepts HTML only.
+What am I supposed to do with HTML on GitHub?
+Communication fail.

+Creating, commiting, and pushing markdown is a very functional, lighweight publishing strategy.
+Use `output: github_document` or `keep_md: true` if output is `html_document`.
+In both cases, it is critical to also commit and push everything inside `foo_files`.
+Now people can visit and consume your work like any other webpage.

-This is (sort of) another example of keeping things machine- and human-readable.
+This is (sort of) another example of keeping things machine- and human-readable, which is bliss.
 By making `foo.Rmd` available, others can see and run your __actual code__.
-By sharing `foo.md` and/or `foo.html`, others can casually browse your end product and decide if they even want to run your code.
+By sharing `foo.md` and/or `foo.html`, others can casually browse your end product and decide if they even want to bother.

+#### HTML on GitHub

 HTML files, such as `foo.html`, are not immediately useful on GitHub (though your local versions are easily viewable).
 Visit one and you'll see the raw HTML.
 Yuck.
 But there are ways to get a preview: such as <https://rawgit.com> or <http://htmlpreview.github.io>.
 Expect some pain with HTML files inside private repos.
 When it becomes vital for the whole world to see proper HTML in its full glory, it's time to use a more sophisticated web publishing strategy.